craftingcity/RollHighOrDie/Character Rules/Defenses.md

 ###### Hit Die & Recovering Vitality
 You have a number of Hit Die equal to half your TMK.
 Unless otherwise stated, these Hit Die are d6's.

 While you are not in an Encounter, you may expend any number of Hit Die you have.
-When you expend a Hit Die, you gain the value rolled plus your Constitution Modifier as Vitality.
+When you expend a Hit Die, you gain the number rolled plus your Constitution Modifier as Vitality.

 ###### Death Call
 When you make a Death Call, you are as far from control as you can be, and you will grow farther from it as your character continues to die.